 - Increased conversion rates in the new site’s sales journeys;

 - Meeting key accessibility criteria, such as ‘Double-A’ compliance;

-- Positive feedback from internal people responsible for creating and maintaining content on the website – for example, the Content Management System must be easy to use (find out how easy Defacto Content Management System is to use);
+- Positive feedback from internal people responsible for creating and maintaining content on the website – for example, the Content Management System must be easy to use;

 - Increased number of repeat visitors to the site;

 - Providing a uniform website experience across different web browsers and systems.

 Ensure the correct skill set exists in the project team

 Often a multi-disciplined team is needed, with specialised skill sets, to achieve the project objectives.
 Check the agency’s CVs to ensure that the skills needed are present in the project delivery team – there is no value in an interactive agency previously delivering excellent websites, online sales journeys or accessibility audits if you are provided with the ‘B’ team that is still coming up to speed.
 In addition, the agency should also demonstrate how they will complement existing in-house skills.
 For example, you may have a strong technology team, and want to use them to integrate the new website code, created by the agency, into your Content Management System.
 In this situation, you want the agency to plan a clear and effective handover stage of high quality web page templates, supported by suitable training and ongoing support during integration.

 Both the agency and the client need to be singing from the same song sheet in project planning.
 It is essential that a realistic and detailed plan is developed which clearly defines the responsibilities of all parties involved.
 The plan should include:

 - All key elements of the project, including kick-off and close – even small projects such as accessibility audits should require the agency to hold a kick-off meeting in some form;